jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 Standalone is a classical approach for implementing a new language.
-It involves implementing the language from scratch: everything that you need in a language has to be developed, no concessions are made.
+It involves implementing the language from scratch: everything that you need in a language must be developed, no concessions are made.
 Its characteristics are tailored specifically to the problem domain.
 However, the drawback to this approach is that it is very costly to develop and maintain.
 As a result, standalone DSLs are developed when